15 Tips to Improve Your Drum Programming – MIDI Drums

 For example, house music on a basic level often has a classic kick sound on every beat, a hi-hat sound evenly between all of these (on the ‘and’ of the beat).

 Understand the de-facto ‘rules’ for beats of your genre, and then decide if you want to break them or not!
-Making slight changes the common beats of your genre can actually still come out with an original sound, so they are not a bad place to start.
+Making slight changes to the common beats of your genre can actually still come out with an original sound, so they are not a bad place to start.

 I was going to create an infographic explaining different drum patterns, then I spotted this fantastic video.
 It’s definitely worth watching: